John Muir Getaway Pack Trips

 Rates do not include:

-The different dates will have their own itinerary, but all of them have the following guidelines:
+Each of the different departure dates will have their own specific itinerary, but all of them will follow the guidelines below:

-On the layover days you can ride and explore the area from camp.
-Several (most) camps also have opportunities for fishing that day.
+- On the longer itinerary there are layover days where you can ride and explore the area from camp.
+Most of our camps also have opportunities for fishing during the day.-

-4 day Trip, AP Hilton Lakes Ride from Rock Creek
+4 Day Trip, AP Hilton Lakes Ride from Rock Creek - Click here for more info

-Be among the first of the season to enjoy the beauty of nearby Hilton Lakes, On this three-day trip we camp near Davis Lake, the largest lake in the area.
+Be among the first of the season to enjoy the beauty of nearby Hilton Lakes, on this four-day trip we camp near Davis Lake, the largest lake in the area.
 There will be time for you to explore the upper lakes and the meadows below the Basin on horseback.

-3 day Trip, AP Parent and Child Ride from Rock Creek
+3 Day Trip, AP Parent and Child Ride from Rock Creek- Click here for more info

 We invite you and your child to join us for three days of riding, fishing and camping.
 Learn how to care for your horse and enjoy comfortable camping.
 A wonderful experience for those who enjoy meeting others with similar interests.